 8. Stop by the geisha district in Kyoto

 It would be a shame to come to Japan and not see one of its biggest landmarks – the geisha district.
 Gion is located in Kyoto and one of the most famous geisha districts in Japan full of traditional wooden houses and temples.
 This is also a place where you can try on the traditional Japanese clothing and get a photoshoot in full attire.
-Since this is a popular tourist destination, you might even encounter a geisha although the feel of old Japan is exciting to experience on itself.
-The makeover will take three hours to fit the wig, dress you up and apply traditional makeup but will be a perfect souvenir to take home.
+Since this is a popular tourist destination, you might even encounter a geisha although the feel of old Japan is exciting to experience in itself.
+The makeover will take three hours to fit the wig, dress you up, and apply traditional makeup but will be a perfect souvenir to take home.

 9. Enjoy the best snow in the world